With all the content they’re consuming, it’s likely your blog post will soon be forgotten, no matter how much they like it.

 Derek Halpern of Social Triggers also offers a free ebook, called “How to Get Your First 5000 Subscribers,” and he also has a short but convincing landing page outlining the book’s contents.

-Copyblogger offers a bundle of content when you subscribe to a free membership on their website, including over a dozen ebooks on content marketing, copywriting, SEO, etc., plus a 20-part email course on online marketing (more on offering free courses below).
+Copyblogger offers a bundle of content when you subscribe to free membership on their website, including over a dozen ebooks on content marketing, copywriting, SEO, etc., plus a 20-part email course on online marketing (more on offering free courses below).

 Carrie Smith of Careful Cents offers her “Tax Toolkit: A Checklist for Self-Employed Biz Owners” to all new subscribers to her email newsletter.
 The toolkit contains a short, practical guide on filing taxes in the US if you’re self-employed.